Cvrxd/SmflGame/README.md

 C++ 17, SFML, Multithreading sfml/std, GLSL

 # Instalation
-Instalation.exe and screeshots is available on my itch.io page.
+Release version of project and screeshots is available on my itch.io page.
 Link: sculptor.itch.io/dungeon-arena.
 Or in repository website section.